 What the CSC cannot do:

-Call a student or go to his/her room, UNLESS they are a threat to themselves
+Call a student or go to his/her/zir room

-- Write notes for students who have not been working with a counselor in an on-going therapeutic relationship
+Write letters of support for students who have not been working with a counselor in an on-going therapeutic relationship

 How to obtain a referral for off-campus services: